The benefits of exercise for older adults are well documented.

 One of the benefits of exercise for older adults is that it can help to increase strength and flexibility.
 This is especially important as you age, since your muscles and joints tend to become weaker and less flexible.

 Strength training exercises are a great way to prevent this from happening, and they can also help to relieve pain in conditions like arthritis.
-And flexibility exercises are also important for maintaining range of motion in our joints.
+And flexibility exercises are also important for maintaining the range of motion in our joints.
 These can be simple stretches that you do at home, or more advanced yoga or pilates classes.

 Either way, adding some flexibility training into your weekly routine can be incredibly beneficial for your health as you age.

-#8 Reduce Risk of Disease
+#8 Reduce the Risk of Disease

 Exercise has been shown to be beneficial in reducing the risk of developing many chronic diseases, such as heart disease, stroke, cancer, and type II diabetes.
 Older adults are especially susceptible to these conditions, so it is important to do everything you can to reduce your risk.